What Is a Professional LLC (PLLC) & Should You Form One?

-If you are a professional and want to protect your personal assets, then a Professional LLC may be for you.
+If you are a professional and want to protect your personal assets, then a Professional LLC may be what you are looking for.

 What is a PLLC?

 Those professions that are not listed aren't allowed to conduct a professional business service in the state.
-If that's the case, business owners can still form LLCs; only they will be treated as a general LLC.
+If so, business owners can still form LLCs but will be treated as general LLCs.

 Professional LLC is not like other business structures:

-- It has to be registered with State Licensing Board.
+- It has to be registered with the State Licensing Board

-- It must file an annual report (in some states) to maintain its existence.
+- It must file an LLC annual report (in some states) to maintain its existence

 How to Form a PLLC?

-However, the most common way to form an LLC is by filing Articles of Organization with the Secretary of State (or equivalent governmental agency) where your company will be located.
+The most common way to form a professional LLC is by filing Articles of Organization with the Secretary of State (or equivalent governmental agency) where your company will be located.

-The process can be complex, and it requires certain steps that need to be followed for a PLLC to become official.
+The process can be complex, requiring certain steps to be followed for a PLLC to become official.

-For the most part, the same rules apply to a PLLC as that of a traditional LLC, with the main difference being that you will need a professional license to conduct business.
+For the most part, the same rules apply to a professional LLC as a traditional LLC, with the main difference being that you will need a professional license to conduct business.

-A state license is a document you will need to obtain for your LLC to comply with the state's laws.
+A state license is a document you must obtain for your professional limited liability company to comply with the state's laws.

-A PLLC is only allowed to practice within its own state, and it cannot cross over into another state without obtaining that state's license as well, regardless of how many members are located there.
+A PLLC can only practice within its state and cannot cross over into another state without obtaining that state's license, regardless of how many members are located there.

-It is possible for a PLLC to operate nationwide if they have obtained all necessary licenses and permits required by the state where their business practices take place.
+A PLLC can operate nationwide if they have obtained all the licenses and permits required by the state where its business practices occur.

 Due to this fact, you should always double-check the licensing requirements before forming or operating a professional limited liability company.

-It goes without saying that you cannot use the same business names as other companies in your area.
-A lot of states require that your PLLC's name contains some variation of the term "professional limited liability company," whether it is "PLLC," "PLLC," "Professional Limited Liability," and so on.
+A lot of states require that your PLLC's name contains some variation of the term "professional limited liability company," whether it is "PLLC," "Professional Limited Liability," and so on.

-The majority of states (if not all of them) have their Name Search Database.
-Contact the state's office and inquire about where you can perform the business name search.
+Most states (if not all of them) have their Name Search Database.
+Contact the state's office and inquire where you can search for the business name.

-You should submit articles of organization in order to complete the formation of your Professional LLC.
+You should submit Articles of Organization to complete the formation of your Professional LLC.

 - The name of the LLC